orbs-network/orbs-spec/behaviors/services/gossip.md

 ## `OnMessageReceived` (method)
 > Called when a gossip message is received from another node

-* Identify target service according to the message broadcast group.
+* Identify target service according to the message target broadcast group.
 * Call `Target.GossipMessageReceived` with message content.

 &nbsp;